TiagoRCorreia/TiagoRCorreia/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=TiagoRCorreia&label=Profile%20views&color=0e75b6&style=flat" alt="aniket-24" />

 ### Hello, World! 👋
-My name is Tiago Correia, and I'm a hobbyist in computers very passionate about open source and love the way how open source is providing opportunities for new developers.
+My name is **Tiago Correia**, and I'm a hobbyist in computers very passionate about open source and love the way how open source is providing opportunities for new developers.
 I'm learning many new things in tech my interests incline toward backend development and mobile.
 However, anything else along the way that grabs my interest is welcome in every way.
 <br>

 - 🌱 I’m currently learning **Rust**.